 What is a MSc?

-The term 'MSc' stands for 'Master of Science', a postgraduate degree awarded in disciplines categorised as the sciences, such as health and biology.
+The term 'MSc' stands for 'Master of Science', a postgraduate degree awarded in science or social science.

 Level and demands